What is a VPN tunnel? The basics of online encryption

 • Next, this envelope is placed inside a super-strong, locked metal box (this represents encryption, making the contents unreadable).

-• Finally, this locked box is sent via a private, trusted courier service directly to the recipient (this entire secure delivery route is your VPN tunnel), bypassing the regular, public postal system where it could be intercepted or tampered with.
+• Finally, this locked box is sent directly to the recipient via a private courier.
+This secure route is your VPN tunnel, bypassing the public postal system where it could be intercepted.

 The primary purpose of a VPN tunnel, therefore, is to create a confidential and secure communication channel for your internet traffic.
 It ensures that your data isn’t just floating out in the open, vulnerable to snoopers, hackers, or even your internet service provider (ISP), who might be tracking your online activities.